mrh29/learn2program/prob1/README.md

 In hello.c, a different statement is printed based on the age that you set before compiling your program.
 Try and change the age to print each statement!

+### Comments
+One important part of programming is adding documentation in the form of comments in your code.
+Comments are notes that do not impact how your code is run, but make it easier for a human to read and understand what the code is doing.
+In C, there are two ways to add comments.
+Single line comments are started with ```//``` and capture the rest of the line.
+Multi-line comments are started with ```/*``` and ended with ```*/```.
+Anything between the two is a comment.
+So you can have the comment ```// Single line``` or ```/* Multi-line */```.
+Try adding a comment to your code and verify it does not change how your program runs.